 Take photos, make sure you keep everything people write down.
 Record people Minion speaking (or any other type of speaking) on your phone.
 Much of it will be junk.
 But there will be shining gems hidden within, for sure.
 And if you don’t make sure you keep all the outputs, you’re going to have nothing to work with when you come to narrowing down to some good naming options.

 This kind of workshop or brainstorming session will help you far more than all sitting around a meeting room table.
-If you’d like to talk about product naming with us, please do get in touch.
+If you’d like to talk about brand naming with us, please do get in touch.
+And if you’d like to read more about our approach, check out our FAQs.